Green and blue is a brand new resort built with a focus on attention to detail.

 On a cantilevered deck by the beach, overlooking the sea, the restaurant at Green and Blue is built around a boat-shaped bar.
 In the evening, the restaurant is lit by lamps, creating a romantic atmosphere.

 In the chilled-out upstairs lounge, there’s a large Swahili table, and windows create a perfect frame for views of Mnemba Island out to sea.
-There are plans for a computer to be added.

 Set in the centre of beautiful gardens is the Tulia Spa (‘tulia’ is Swahili for ‘relax and enjoy’), which is surrounded by a wall for privacy and has its own pool.
 Here, well-trained therapists offer body massages, head massages, manicures, pedicures and cosmetics in two therapy cabins.
 Private spa sessions and candlelit treatments for couples are offered.
 Blue and green towels are provided, in keeping with the colour scheme.